 That's how sure we are!

-Obviously, We would go out of business if The Purposeful Primitive - Iron Essays didn't work, the way we said, right?
+Obviously, we would go out of business if The Purposeful Primitive - Iron Essays (e-book) didn't work, the way we said, right?

-With the promise of a full refund if you're unsatisfied, you have nothing to lose by trying The Purposeful Primitive - Iron Essays.
-Go ahead ï¿½ try it today.
+With the promise of a full refund if you're unsatisfied, you have nothing to lose by trying The Purposeful Primitive - Iron Essays (e-book).
+Go ahead and try it today.

 "Marty Gallagher has written the Great American Novel of Strength."-Pavel Tsatsouline

 I commenced my own transformational odyssey in 1962 when at age 12 my Irish father bought me a 110 pound set of weights for Christmas.
 I wanted to transform myself from what I was—an average boy—into what I wanted to be—a muscular giant.
 I was a daydreamer, a comic book reader, a superhero worshipper and in my mind's eye I would visualize myself transformed into Herculean proportion.

 As a preteen I read Greek, Roman and Norse mythology and became a sport idolater.
 I wanted to become larger than life and instinctively sought out the tool that would enable me to achieve my imaginary physical goal: a barbell.
 My extremely supportive father enabled me to remake myself by purchasing the weights.
 He was a widower who worked long and hard and because of his work schedule I grew up with a lack of parental supervision.

 Being a baby boomer, I had lots and lots of neighborhood mates and cohorts.
 Preteen males, we formed a roving tribe of "lost boys" and we actively and enthusiastically engaged in all types of organized athletic games.
 In those days parents sent children out to play; mothers particularly wanted the boys outside to preserve their sanity.
 Every single day we had enough male participants to form full football or baseball teams.
 The younger boys stood on the sidelines, anxiously awaiting their turn to be rotated into these massive sandlot games.